Can I Eat Expired Flour?

 Expert Source

-"According to the FDA, all-purpose flour should be stored in a cool, dry place at room temperature (about 70°F), and can be safely used up to one year past its 'best by' date if stored properly."
+"According to USDA guidelines, all-purpose flour should be stored in a cool, dry place at room temperature and used within one year for best quality."

 ⚠️Spoiled Flour